-In October, 2023, the European Medicines Agency ("EMA") informed us that our Marketing Authorization Application ("MAA") for troriluzole (Dazluma) in the treatment of SCA has been validated and is now under review by EMA's Committee for Medicinal Products for Human Use ("CHMP").
+In October, 2023, the EMA informed us that our Marketing Authorization Application ("MAA") for troriluzole (Dazluma) in the treatment of SCA3 has been validated and is now under review by EMA's Committee for Medicinal Products for Human Use ("CHMP").
+In the fourth quarter of 2024, we completed a clarification meeting with the CHMP Rapporteurs.
+The MAA documents are now being updated with a broader indication to include all SCA genotypes, in light of the new positive BHV4157-206-RWE study data (discussed below).